ttran48/AWS-Project/CodeBuild.md

 	  }
 }
  ```
- Next create the pom.xml file in the src folder and implement the following code:
+ Next create the pom.xml file in the root folder where the src folder is stored and implement the following code:

  ```
  <?xml version="1.0" encoding="UTF-8"?>